-Find yourself bored heading into the gym day and and day out?
+Find yourself bored heading into the gym day in and day out?
 Ever look for a way to gauge your fitness level besides how much weight you can lift?
 We asked Jay Cardiello, celebrity strength and conditioning specialist, to create another quick 3-minute challenge.
-And remember, Jay is 39 years old and has had 13 major surgeries, two of which were spinal fusions, so there's no reason you can't reach his fitness level.
+And remember, Jay is 44 years old and has had 13 major surgeries, two of which were spinal fusions, so there's no reason you can't reach his fitness level.

-Here are three more body weight exercises that will test your strength and willpower.
+Here are three more bodyweight exercises that will test your strength and willpower.

 Complete as many reps of the following exercises as you can in 60 seconds.

 The beast of all tricep exercises is the dip.
 It's designed to challenge the average gym-goer to see if he's spending a little too much time focusing on "Curls for the Girls" instead of truly attempting to add mass and strength to his arms.
-Get up on the parallel dip bar and perform as many as you can in 60 seconds.
+Get up on the parallel dip bar, and perform as many as you can in 60 seconds.

-Jay's Score - 58
+Jay's score: 58

-2. Jump Squats
+2. Jump squats

-Jay's Score - 53
+Jay's score: 53

-3. Toe to the Bar
+3. Toe to the bar

-This movement is essentially a hanging leg lift with the added task of tapping your toes to the top of the pull up bar.
-(We can thank CrossFitters for that) The Toe to Bar is an exercise that will challenge not only your core and lumbar region but also put your body control and mental grit to the test.
+This movement is essentially a hanging leg lift with the added task of tapping your toes to the top of the pullup bar.
+(We can thank CrossFitters for that.)
+The toe to bar is an exercise that will challenge not only your core and lumbar region, but also put your body control and mental grit to the test.
 You might want to embrace every second of your minute break before this exercise as it's going to be brutal.

-Jay's Score - 41
+Jay's score: 41

 Jay Cardiello is a strength and conditioning specialist and the author of CARDIO CORE 4X4:The 20-Minute, No-Gym Workout That Will Transform Your Body! available at Amazon.com.